 - Email notification recipients - specifies recipients to send an email notification to when your search terms report finishes running.
 Enter the email address(es) of the recipient(s).
 Separate entries with a semicolon.

-To add or edit terms for your search terms report:
+To add terms to your search terms report:

 Note: You must create a persistent highlight set for highlighted terms to appear in your documents.
 See Persistent highlight sets for more information.